dorkbox/MessageBus/README.md

 Using the MessageBus in your project is very easy.
   1 Create an instance of the MessageBus (usually a singleton will do) `MessageBus bus = new MessageBus()`
-  2 Mark and configure your message handlers (the objects that will receive the messages) with `@Handler` notations
+  2 Mark and configure your message subscription handlers (the methods that will receive the messages) with `@Subscribe` notations
   3 Register these via `bus.subscribe(listener)`
   4 Send messages to these listeners via `bus.publish(message)` for synchronous publication, or `bus.publishAsync(message)` for asynchronous publication
   5 (Optional) Free resources and threads via `bus.shutdown()` when you are finished (usually on application exit)